nimeir/lonk-dl/README.md

 # lonk-dl

 Reddit bulk image downloader script.
-It can be used to download images from subreddits, specific redditors, your saved submissions, etc.
+It can be used to download images from subreddits, specific redditors submissions, your saved submissions, etc.

 ## Prerequisites